MichielStock/Kronecker.jl/docs/src/man/kroneckersums.md

 A \oplus B = A ⊗ I + I \oplus B\,.
 ```

 To construct objects of the `KroneckerSum` type, one can either use `kroneckersum` or the binary operator `⊕`.
-Lazy Kronecker sums work like lazy Kronecker products, though there are far fewer methods to efficiently process these constructs.
+Lazy Kronecker sums work like lazy Kronecker products, though there are far fewer methods to process these constructs efficiently.
 The most important property for Kronecker sums relates to matrix exponentiation:
 ```math
 \exp(A \oplus B) = \exp(A) \otimes \exp(B)\,.
 ```